shantanuo/easyboto/README.md

 x.showBucket()

-    modules required are boto and pandas.
-Optionally import psycopg2 if you want to run redshift queries.

 ## easyboto cheatsheet

 a) show details of cluster, snapshot, buckets, files in bucket, bucket life Cycle, ec2 or images.